bluekvirus/Stage.js/implementation/HOWTO.md

 Note that you will need some sub-views to help compose the *Widget/Editor*, use the short-cut we provide to define them for better extensibility in the future:
 ```
 var MyItemView = Application.create({
-	type: 'ItemView', //default on ItemView, can also be Layout, CollectionView and CompositeView.
+	type: '', //default is ItemView, can also be Layout, CollectionView and CompositeView.
 	..., //normal Marionette.xView options.
 });
 ```